 The best way to determine why the 500 error occurred is to check the server log files.
 The location of the log files depends on your Linux distribution and the webserver.
 The most common locations for Apache and Nginx are as follows:

 If your application is built on Node.js, check the Node.js logs.

-Typically the server log contain a detailed information about the error that will help you to identify and fix the error.
+Typically, the server log contains detailed information about the error that will help you identify and fix the error.